 Once a well, or multiple wells within a field are producing a steady flow of oil, the field is considered to be in production.

 Wells, production equipment and infrastructure like pipelines are installed in appropriate configurations and carefully maintained over the producing life of the field.

 Generally, oil and gas continue to flow until the resevoir is depleted.
 This process can take decades.

 Over the life of the field, as well flows begin to flow less quickly, pumps or other technologies may be employed to enhance flow rates and ensure that the maximum practical amount of oil and gas is extracted.

-1. Petroleum wells must be plugged and abandoned in accordance with HSW regulations and the well examination scheme.
-HHU must be notified at least 20 days before well abandonment operations begin.
-HHU must be satisfied risks are identified and precautions are being implemented.
-Well operators must ensure independent examination of the well abandonment operation.
+1. Petroleum wells must be plugged and abandoned in accordance with health and safety regulations and the well examination scheme.
+WorkSafe must be notified at least 20 days before well abandonment operations begin.
+They must be satisfied risks are identified and precautions are being implemented, and well operators must ensure independent examination of the well abandonment operation.